Jai Herbert: Ultimate Fighting Championship

 In January 2020, Herbert signed with the UFC.
 He was due to face Marc Diakiese as a replacement at UFC Fight Night: Woodley vs. Edwards in March, but the event was later cancelled due to the COVID-19 pandemic.

-On 25 July 2020 Herbert faced Francisco Trinaldo at UFC on ESPN: Whittaker vs. Till.
+On 25 July 2020 Herbert faced Francisco Trinaldo at UFC on ESPN 14.
 He lost the fight via knockout in round three.

-Herbert faced Renato Moicano on 26 June 2021 at UFC Fight Night: Gane vs. Volkov.
+Herbert faced Renato Moicano on 26 June 2021 at UFC Fight Night 190.
 He lost the fight via a rear-naked choke in round two.

-Herbert faced Khama Worthy on 23 October 2021 at UFC Fight Night: Costa vs. Vettori.
+Herbert faced Khama Worthy on 23 October 2021 at UFC Fight Night 196.
 He won the bout via TKO in round one.

 Herbert was scheduled to face Mike Davis on 19 March 2022 at UFC Fight Night 204.
 However, Davis withdrew from the bout for personal reasons and he was replaced by Ilia Topuria.
 Herbert landed a head kick in the first round that dropped Topuria, but ultimately lost the fight via knockout in round two.

-Herbert faced Kyle Nelson on 23 July 2022 at UFC Fight Night: Blaydes vs. Aspinall.
+Herbert faced Kyle Nelson on 23 July 2022 at UFC Fight Night 208.
 He won the fight by unanimous decision.

 Herbert faced Ľudovít Klein on 18 March 2023 at UFC 286.
 After a point deduction in the third round due to multiple groin strikes, the fight ended in a majority draw.

 Herbert faced Farès Ziam on 22 July 2023 at UFC Fight Night 224.
 He lost the fight via unanimous decision.

 Herbert faced Rolando Bedoya on 3 August 2024 at UFC on ABC 7.
 He won the fight by unanimous decision.

-Herbert faced Chris Padilla on March 22, 2025, at UFC Fight Night 255.
+Herbert faced Chris Padilla on 22 March 22 2025, at UFC Fight Night 255.
 He lost the fight by split decision.

+Herbert faced Mandel Nallo on 18 April 2026 at UFC Fight Night 273.
+He won the fight by technical knockout in the first round.

+Herbert is scheduled to face Matheus Camilo on 10 October 2026 at UFC Fight Night 290.